Attractions near York

 15 m NE York, Yorkshire, off the A64

 Here is John Vanbrugh's extraordinary baroque vision realized in all its extravagance for the 3rd Earl of Carlisle.
 One of the very first landscape gardens was built here, and there are paintings by Gainsborough and Rubens.
-The huge central dome has been restored after a 20th century fire.
-More recently, Castle Howard was the setting for Brideshead Revisted.
+The huge central dome has been restored after a 20th-century fire.
+More recently, Castle Howard was the setting for Brideshead Revisited.

 8 m NW York, Yorkshire, off A19, National Trust

 A red brick Queen Anne mansion, housing rich baroque interiors, and including paintings from the National Portrait Gallery.

 A former winner of the Museum of the Year Award, Eden Camp recreates the experience of life in WWII Britain.
 Built in original prisoner of war huts.

 Yorkshire Air Museum and Allied Air Forces Memorial